1.75 + 3.5 * 4

 I haven’t yet said what exactly I mean by efficiency either.
 What kind of efficiency are we talking about?
 Usually when we say efficiency we mean two things: 1) we want the algorithm to be fast, in that it runs in as little time as possible?
 2) We want the algorithm to use as little memory as possible in the computation.
 This means we’re usually interested in two different types of asymptotic complexity, the time of an algorithm as a function of the input size, and the space of an algorithm as a function of the input size.

-3. The third line specifies the for loop over the elements in array.
+.
 The loop runs over all \(n\) elements.
 We’ll count the loop definition itself as one step.
-But we have to keep in mind that the inner body of the loop is being executed \(n\) times, once for each element in the array.
+But we have to keep in mind that the inner body of the loop is being executed \(n\) times, once for each element in the array.x > largest

-4. The fourth line is an if statement that checks if x > largest.
-We’re just seeing if one number is larger than another, so we’ll again assume this takes one step.
+.
+We’re just seeing if one number is larger than another, so we’ll again assume this takes one step.largest = x

-5. The fifth line sets largest = x provided the if statement is satisfied.
-We’ll again assume this takes one step.
+provided the if statement is satisfied.
+We’ll again assume this takes one step.largest

 \[T(n) = (2n + 3) t = 2tn + 3t.\]